Medal: Features

 Traditionally medals are stamped with dies on a durable metal flan or planchet, or cast from a mould.
 The imagery, which usually includes lettering, is typically in low relief, albeit often higher than on coins: Limited-edition medals may be struck in repeated impacts allowing more metal displacement than in coins produced for mass circulation in a single impact.
 Circular medals are most common; rectangular medals are often known as plaquettes, and square medals as klippe.
 The "decoration" types often use other shapes, especially crosses and stars.
 These in particular usually come with a suspension loop, and a wide coloured ribbon with a clip at the top, for attaching to clothing worn on the chest.

 The main or front surface of a medal is termed the obverse, and may contain a portrait, pictorial scene, or other image along with an inscription.
 The reverse, or back surface of the medal, is not always used and may be left blank or may contain a secondary design.
 It is not uncommon to find only an artistic rendering on the obverse, while all details and other information for the medal are inscribed on the reverse.
 The rim is found only occasionally employed to display an inscription such as a motto, privy mark, engraver symbol, assayer's marking, or a series number.

 Medals that are intended to be hung from a ribbon also include a small suspension piece at the crest with which to loop a suspension ring through.
 It is through the ring that a ribbon is run or folded so the medal may hang pendent.
 Medals pinned to the breast use only a small cut of ribbon that is attached to a top bar where the brooch pin is affixed.
 Top bars may be hidden under the ribbon so they are not visible, be a plain device from which the ribbon attaches, or may even be decorative to complement the design on the medal.
 Some top bars are elaborate and contain a whole design unto themselves.

 Bronze has been the most common material used to create medals, due to its fair price range, durability, ease with which to work when casting, and the ample availability.
 However, a wide range of other media have also been used.
 Rarer metals have been employed, such as silver, platinum, and gold, when wishing to add value beyond the mere artistic depiction, as well as base metals and alloys such as copper, brass, iron, aluminum, lead, zinc, nickel, and pewter.
 Medals that are made with inexpensive material might be gilded, silver-plated, chased, or finished in a variety of other ways to improve their appearance.
 Medals have also been made of rock, gemstone, ivory, glass, porcelain, terra cotta, coal, wood, paper, enamel, lacquerware, and plastics.
-Today, a large number of common events use zinc alloys for their medals, due to their low melting point, ease of casting and low price.